+OFSTED REPORT 2021

+Student Voice

-Student Voice Student Voice is an integral part of how we provide opportunities for students to engage within our community.
+Student Voice is an integral part of how we provide opportunities for students to engage within our community.
 We believe the key part of this is to enable the student body to be active participants in their cultural and academic life, with a main drive to influence the direction of the school.
-We take students' views and opinions seriously and actively try to implement We have eight committees that students can join.
+We take students' views and opinions seriously and actively try to implement all points raised.

+We have eight committees that students can join.
 These are currently, Equalities, Catering, Site, Charities, Extra-Curricular, Green, Wellbeing and Senior Team.
 In addition to these, students have the opportunity to discuss all elements of school life by being a Form, Year group or Council representative.

 Participation in school decision-making fosters a sense of social responsibility in young people.
+The impact of this is wide reaching and is an area that we are continuing to grow and develop

+Extra-Curricular Activities

-The impact of this is wide reaching and is an area that we are continuing to grow and develop Extra-Curricular Activities Extra-curricular activities take place both at lunchtimes and after school and it is very much hoped that parents/carers will actively encourage their children to attend.
+Extra-curricular activities take place both at lunchtimes and after school and it is very much hoped that parents/carers will actively encourage their children to attend.
 Such participation is likely to add positively to selfesteem, academic progress and community involvement.

-Activities on offer vary from year to year according to the interest of the students and staff.
-At present, annual curricular extension trips are arranged to France or Spain and a variety of other countries.
-Lecture visits and Field Trips are organised in conjunction with certain courses.
-Regular clubs include Creative Writing, Art, Maths Challenge, Music, Languages, Science, Table Tennis and Badminton.
+Activities on offer vary from year to year

+Regular clubs include Book Club, Art, Maths Challenge, Chess, Languages, Science, Table Tennis and Badminton.
 Sports clubs, teams and fixtures are open to students in football, netball, rounders, athletics, cricket and basketball.
 There are also a range of societies and committees for students to join.

-Weekly drama and singing workshops involve participation and rehearsal for annual performances.
-Opportunities are also provided for musical activities, ensembles and a variety of concerts.
+Weekly drama and singing workshops performances.

-Leaders run a wide range of opportunities for pupils to develop their understanding of the wider world."
-OFSTED REPORT 2021

-University Destinations

-UNIVERSITY DESTINATIONS 2023
+UNIVERSITY DESTINATIONS 2024

-UNIVERSITY % 2023
+UNIVERSITY %2024

-Russell Group including Oxford and Cambridge 21
+Russell Group including Oxford and Cambridge 33

-Other Top Universities 31
+Other Top Universities 27

-Local Universities 19
+Local Universities 22

-Others 29
+Others 18

 University Destinations: Courses

-UNIVERSITY COURSES 2023 NUMBER STUDYING
+UNIVERSITY COURSES 2024 NUMBER STUDYING

-Oxbridge 4
+Oxbridge 1

-Med/Dent & Med Related 14
+Med/Dent & Med Related 16

-Law 19
+Law 3

-Science & Engineering 60
+Science & Engineering 92

 Maths 7

-Business & Economics 50
+Business & Economics 58

-Humanities 21
+Humanities 36

-Design & Architecture 10
+Design & Architecture 8

-Other 37
+Other 40

-We regard academic success as vital and work very hard to ensure that all children fulfil their true potential.
-We have high expectations for all our students.
-We expect hard work from each person and are rarely let down."

-Tim Sullivan Executive Head Teacher

 Safeguarding Statement

 Ashmole Academy is committed to safeguarding and promoting the welfare of children and expects all staff to share this commitment.
 The health and safety of all children is paramount.
 As a school, we will take all reasonable action to ensure the safety and wellbeing of our students.
-In cases where the school has reason to be

-concerned that a child may be subject to ill treatment, neglect or other forms of abuse, staff must follow the Trust's Safeguarding Policy, which is in line with the DfE Keeping Children Safe In Education, and inform Children's Social Care Services of their concerns.
+In cases where the school has reason to be concerned that a child may be subject to ill treatment, neglect or other forms of abuse, staff must follow the Trust's Safeguarding Policy, which is in line with the DfE Keeping Children Safe In Education, and inform Children's Social Care Services of their concerns.

 Further Information

 If after reading this prospectus you would like the opportunity to seek further clarification on any point, please contact the Admissions Co-ordinator.

-ASHMOLE

 ACADEMY

 An Ashmole Trust School

-Cecil Road, Southgate, London N14 5R] • Tel: 020 8361 2703 • Fax: 020 8368 0315 E-mail: office@ashmoleacademy.org • Website: www.ashmoleacademy.org
+Cecil Road, Southgate, London N14 5R] • Tel: 020 8361 2703 E-mail: office@ashmoleacademy.org • Website: www.ashmoleacademy.org